-It mode of action is by optimizing multiple activities, and balancing drug-like properties and eliminating undesirable off target effects.
-The inverse/protean property exhibited by Metadichol leads to many pathways it modulates by targeting, VDR, PPAR gamma as well as inhibition of cytokines like TNF-alpha, MCP-1, PAI-1 and the endogenous increase of Vitamin C levels which we have shown in our Rat studies [1].
-Given the range and breadth of actions of Metadichol the results suggest that it mimics the effects of 1,25-dihydroxy Vitamin D3 but without the toxic effect secondary to Calcemia that has its use as a pharmaceutical agent [30].
-Metadichol is the first example of a smart molecule that can simultaneously modulate multiple targets which can with Metadichol can lead potentially to a successful treatment of many of these challenging diseases [31-35].
+It's mode of action is by optimizing multiple activities and balancing drug-like properties and eliminating undesirable off target effects.
+The inverse/protean property exhibited by Metadichol leads to many pathways.
+It modulates by targeting, VDR, as well as inhibition of cytokines like TNF-alpha, MCP-1, PAI-1 and the endogenous increase of Vitamin C levels which we have shown in our Rat studies [1].
+Given the range and breadth of actions of Metadichol the results suggest that it mimics the effects of 1,25-dihydroxy Vitamin D3 but without the toxic effect secondary to Calcemia that limited its use as a pharmaceutical agent [28].
+Metadichol is the first example of a smart molecule that can simultaneously modulate multiple targets which can lead potentially to a successful treatment of many of these challenging diseases [29-33].

-More clinical studies with Metadichol studies are planned, and hopefully, it will be lead to overcoming RA and in improving bone density which is of great importance in aging populations.
-Metadichol can be useful an anti- inflammatory molecule and has been shown to have toxicity at doses of up to 5000 mg/kg [36].
+More clinical studies with Metadichol are planned, and hopefully, it will be lead to overcoming RA and in improving bone density which is of great importance in aging populations.
+Metadichol can be useful an anti- inflammatory molecule and has been shown to have toxicity at doses of up to 5000 mg/kg [34-36].
 Metadichol can be useful in treating chronic diseases like RA.